Boolean formula manipulation (pysat.formula

 self.nv

-, used in the formula.- Parameters
+, used in the formula.The additional keyword argument

 >>> from pysat.formula import CNF >>> cnf = CNF(from_clauses=[[-1, 2], [3]]) >>> cnf.append([-3, 4]) >>> print(cnf.clauses) [[-1, 2], [3], [-3, 4]]